-- Being a parasite is a balancing act:

-- Spammers do better if they don't clog e-mail to the point where no one uses it anymore - All parasites do better if they don't destroy whatever system they've latched themselves onto.
-Parasites thrive only if they don't thrive too well. - So this can be seen in a game theory model. - there aren't too many of them and they aren't too good at it.
+- Being a parasite is a balancing act: - Biological parasites do best if they don't immediately kill their hosts, but instead let them survive long enough for the parasites to spread to additional hosts. - Spammers do better if they don't clog e-mail to the point where no one uses it anymore - Rogue banks are more profitable if they don't crash the entire economy. - All parasites do better if they don't destroy whatever system they've latched themselves onto.
+Parasites thrive only if they don't thrive too well. - So this can be seen in a game theory model. - Excepting the smallest and simplest cases, every society has parasites living inside it.
+And there is an evolutionary advantage to being a parasite as long as there aren't too many of them and they aren't too good at it.